Group of employees playing fast-paced 60-second games in a corporate meeting room for team building fun.

 A: A keyboard.

-Application: This highlights the essential tools of remote collaboration and the digital boundary between interface and reality.
+Application: This points to the essential tools for remote work and the line between digital controls and real-world interaction.

 3. The Contribution Track